 The Company has been under income tax examination in India, the U.K., Singapore and the United States.
 The Indian taxing authorities issued an assessment order with respect to their examination of the various tax returns for the fiscal years ended March 31, 2006 to March 31, 2017 of the Company's Indian subsidiary, Virtusa (India) Private Ltd, and Polaris Consulting & Services Limited (Polaris India) now merged with and into Virtusa Consulting Services Private Limited (collectively referred to as "Virtusa India").
 At issue were several matters, the most significant of which was the redetermination of the arm's-length profit which should be recorded by Virtusa India on the intercompany transactions with its affiliates.
-These matters are currently at different level of appeals beginning with the fiscal year ended March 31, 2006.
-In the United Kingdom, the Company is currently under examination for transfer pricing and research benefits for the years ended March 31, 2014 to March 31, 2018.
+These matters are currently at different level of appeals beginning with the fiscal year ended March 31, 2018.
 In Singapore, the Inland Revenue Authority is confirming the appropriateness of the Company's deductions for the year ended March 31, 2017.
-In the United States, the Internal Revenue Service has concluded an examination of fiscal years ended March 31, 2015 and March 31, 2017.
-During the fiscal year ended March 31, 2020, the Company settled with the Internal Revenue Service employment tax matters for several years.
+In the United States, the Internal Revenue Service has concluded an examination of fiscal years ended March 31, 2020, the Company settled with the Internal Revenue Service employment tax matters for several years.
 The impact of these settlements with the Internal Revenue Service was not material to the consolidated statements of income and consolidated statements of cash flows.